KIT-IBT/AugmentA/tests/README.md

 **What this does**: This connects you to an interactive bash session inside the `augmenta_debugger` container where the test environment is configured.

 ### Step 3: Run the Tests
+Go to your AugmentA folder (normally at 'headless/augmenta')

-Inside the container shell, run pytest with verbose and output options:
+Run pytest with verbose and output options:
 ```bash
 pytest -v -s
 ```